 No ballplayer wants to get their season off to a slow start, especially free agents who are trying to make an immediate impact on a new club.
 As much as he may want to just be another part of the team, it’s hard to categorize Manny Machado as such, especially after this past winter.

 Not many ballplayers sign a 10-year, $300 million deal.
 And since he didn’t ink the contract until after Spring Training started in February, the ramp-up to his San Diego Padres debut wasn’t typical, either.
 So it was understandable to see the third baseman be slow out of the gates.

-He’s made up for it all over the last three weeks, though.
+He’s made up for it all over the last three weeks, though and with the Padres heating up you won’t need BetQL’s expert MLB picks to cash in a winning ticket, but for all the other teams this year make sure you check out BetQL.
 Prior to Wednesday’s game against the San Francisco Giants, here’s how Machado’s offensive numbers stack up when looking at his production through June 12th and since June 13th.

 And seemingly, he’s been doing it under the radar because he plays for San Diego now.
 Without considering that, though, what has changed for Machado between these two very arbitrary time periods of 2019?

 His strikeout rate has dropped by three percentage points, but it’s also been accompanied by a significant drop in walk rate (10.8% to 5.3%).
 However, that’s mostly because opposing pitchers have been attacking him differently.